Facilities

 • simulating the effects of gravity on molten metals with large centrifuges

-• designing and building our own equipment to used on the International Space Station
+• designing and building equipment to used on the International Space Station

-• Materials characterization facilities include both scanning and transmission electron microscopes (SEM and TEM), automated x-ray diffractometers, scanning tunneling microscope, thermogravimetric analysis, differential scanning calorimetry, fourier transform infrared spectroscopy, AC-impedance spectroscopy and quantitative image analysis equipment.
+• Materials characterization facilities: scanning and transmission electron microscopes (SEM and TEM), automated x-ray diffractometers, scanning tunneling microscope, thermogravimetric analysis, differential scanning calorimetry, fourier transform infrared spectroscopy, AC-impedance spectroscopy and quantitative image analysis equipment.

-• Mechanical testing facilities include ambient and high-temperature testing facilities and dynamic testers.
+• Mechanical testing facilities: ambient and high-temperature testing facilities and dynamic testers.
 An environmental exposure chamber complements these facilities.

-Multidisciplinary research directed by or involving materials engineering faculty may often find students working in laboratories across the campus (and at off-campus laboratories) with students, faculty and researchers from other engineering disciplines or other fields of study.
+Multi-disciplinary research with materials engineering faculty may often find students working in laboratories across the campus (and off-campus) with students, faculty and researchers from other engineering disciplines or other fields of study.